 The original site at 112 Chapin Street was once a crack house—one that was transformed in 1998 into a transitional home for recovering men.
 A simple concept was developed to help motivated addicts and alcoholics find recovery in a safe and sober environment.

 One house became two, then four, and over the years the Chapin Street Project has continued to grow.
-By 2010 the project included small houses and apartment complexes, housing more than 140 men and women each day.
+By 2018 the project included small houses and apartment complexes, housing up to 180 men and women each day.

 Each resident must get a job, attend daily AA or NA meetings, and pay a modest amount for room and board.
 In addition, all residents must do service work with other addicts and alcoholics, as well as volunteer in some other form of community service.

 Each house or apartment is a simple community that values sobriety and responsibility.
 The Chapin Street Project changes lives.
 The program includes:

 Residential structure provided by volunteer house managers who live on site and supervised by Dawn Farm staff.
 Additional therapeutic services are offered as needed in other Dawn Farm programs.
 Residents can stay from six months to two years.

 Vocational support.
 Residents must obtain and continue full-time employment during their stay.

 Community Work, teaching Chapin Street residents about contributing to the community.

 One of our primary goals is to help residents find a place within the recovering community.
 We work hard to help them develop a foundation in local 12 step groups and to build meaningful relationships with others in recovery.

 If you or a loved one suffer from an addiction, transitional housing may be an option.